 In 2010 Botox was approved by the FDA as a treatment for those affected by chronic migraines.

 12 years before Botox’s approval, a cosmetic surgeon noticed that patients who received Botox were less likely to suffer from headaches.
-It had been this observation that triggered further research during this area which resulted within the medication we’ve today.
+Therefore, it had been this observation that triggered further research during this area which resulted in the medication we have today.

-Along with this there are several other ways to get rid of migraine too.
+Along with this, there are several other ways to get rid of migraines too.

-The treatment is as follows: 31 injections in several areas. the consequences are alleged to last three months, after this point further injections could also be necessary.
+The treatment is as follows: 31 botox injections in several areas.
+The consequences may last up to three months.
+After this point further injections could also be necessary.

 Botox has cosmetic and medical uses.
 It can reduce the looks of wrinkles and help treat certain disorders associated with the nervous and muscular systems.

-If someone wants to undertake Botox, it’s an honest idea to talk to a healthcare provider about the risks, costs, and other considerations.
+If someone wants to undertake Botox, or botox injections it’s an honest idea to talk to a healthcare provider about the risks, costs, and other considerations.